Once upon a time, the numbers in my medical file looked like this:

 I had always struggled with my weight, but things got worse during my early adult years…

 I ate loads of cheap processed food, sat at a desk or on my couch all day, smoked cigarettes and drank excessive amounts of alcohol on the weekends to escape my reality.

 Around the age of 26, I was so sick and tired of being sick and tired that I knew I had to make a change.

 I couldn’t afford a gym membership, so I bought a cheap elliptical machine and a mini-stair stepper that I kept in the living room of my small apartment.
 I used them for 1 – 2 hours a day.

 For my meals, I started buying prepackaged “diet” meals from the freezer section of my local grocery store for my lunches and dinners.
 My breakfast typically consisted of a bowl of wheat or bran cereal with skim milk.

 The increase in my physical activity and decrease in my caloric intake resulted in a 30-lb. weight loss over several months, which was awesome, but I had no idea at the time that long periods of moderate cardiovascular exercise and eating calorie-restricted, pre-packaged/processed foods was far from the best approach.

-Plus, those dietary choices were focused solely on dropping weight.
-I was missing the big picture about really honoring my health and considering the long-term consequences of my eating habits.
+Those choices were focused solely on dropping weight.
+I was missing the big picture about truly building my health and considering the long-term consequences of my eating habits.

 Knowledge is power!